joemoose/dungeoneers.d20/docs/equipment.md

 - *Ammo*: Long- and short-range weapons require the listed ammunition to be carried in a body slot.
 - *Long-range*: This weapon can attack a target up to three zones away.
 - *Short-range*: This weapon can attack a target up to 2 zones away.
 Attacks 3 zones away are Impaired.
-- *Reach*: Can attack enemies from behind a shield wall.
-Does enhanced damage if mounted and charging or set to receive a charge.
+- *Reach*: Can attack opponent several feet away from a second rank or while behind a protective shield wall.
+Does enhanced damage if either mounted and charging an opponent or set to receive a charge from an opponent.
 - *STR*: Using the weapon requires the minimum STR score.
-If STR is less than the requirement, the damage is Impaired.
+If your STR is less than the requirement, the damage is Impaired.
 - *Thrown*: This weapon can attack a target in the same zone or be thrown at a target in an adjacent zone.
 - *Two-handed*: This weapon takes up both hand slots.
 - *Versatile*: This weapon has two entries noted under damage; it deals the first wielded with one hand and adds the bonus damage die when wielded with both hands (roll both, take the best).